-4.1.1 In the event of emergency, providers should execute the portions of their plan that best address their needs for the immediate situation.
-Related to an emergency, a decision must be made to act on one of four paths.
+- 4.1.1 In the event of emergency providers should execute the portions of their plan that best address their needs in the immediate circumstances.
+Related to an emergency, a decision must be made to act on one of five paths.
 Should the program: lockdown; immediately evacuate; shelter in place; or evacuate to a relocation facility.
-For further information to understand the decision making behind these decisions, follow the link to "Daycare Emergency Checklist" provided in the Resource Section of this document.

-- 4.1.2 As soon as it is safe to do so, but no later than 24 hours after the emergency, child care providers should communicate with their Regional Child Care Certification Office and ELRC. - 4.1.3 In the event of an epidemic, child care providers may make operational decisions to temporarily close.
-Closure notice should be provided to the Regional Office of Child Care Certification or to the RA-PWDRACERT@PA.GOV email account.
+For further information to understand the decision making behind these decisions follow the link to "Daycare Emergency Checklist" provided in the Resource Section of this document. - 4.1.2 As soon as it is safe to do so, but no later than 24 hours after the emergency, child care providers should communicate with their Regional Child Care Certification Office.